 All articles of clothing, bags, books, stationery items, calculators, etc. must be clearly marked with the name of the current owner.
 Valuable school time should not be wasted looking for lost or otherwise ‘missing’ articles.

-Students should not bring to school more money than is needed for the day, and must accept responsibility for its use and whereabouts.
-If, for some exceptional reason, a larger sum than usual is brought and needed for after school, it must be lodged (in a sealed envelope clearly marked with student’s name) at the school office for safe-keeping and claimed at the end of the day.
+Students should not bring to school more money than is needed for the day and must accept responsibility for its use and whereabouts.
+If for some exceptional reason, a larger sum than usual is brought and needed for after school, it must be lodged (in a sealed envelope clearly marked with the student’s name) at the school office for safe-keeping and claimed at the end of the day.
 School fees should be deposited at the College Office before school.